bren96/cornell-to-do-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Source components and files located in `src/` directory.

 ## Build